MicrosoftDocs/visualstudio-docs/docs/devinit/sample-opencv.md

 ---
 # OpenCV

-This example illustrates how to customize [GitHub Codespaces](https://github.com/features/codespaces) in order to develop with a multiplatform projects such as [opencv/OpenCV](https://github.com/opencv/opencv).
+This example illustrates how to customize [GitHub Codespaces](https://github.com/features/codespaces) in order to develop with multi-platform projects such as [opencv/OpenCV](https://github.com/opencv/opencv).

 The following customizations are already applied on the fork [microsoft/OpenCV](https://github.com/microsoft/opencv) and allow to build targeting either Windows and Ubuntu.